Have Your Say

 Denmark Hill Station Redevelopment (2013)

-After several years of campaigning alongside our Governors, Members and local elected representatives, a £6.3 million was secured to improve Denmark Hill station including:
+After several years of campaigning alongside our Governors, Members and local elected representatives, a £6.3 million investment was secured to improve Denmark Hill station, including:

 The Trust regularly works with local community groups and other organisations to improve public transport links to our hospitals.

-The Trust continues to link in with Network Rail and Transport for London to ensure that local transport needs for patients, visitors and staff are considered when planning any future changes to train services and facilities.
+The Trust continues to link in with Network Rail and TfL to ensure that local transport needs for patients, visitors and staff are considered when planning any future changes to train services and facilities.